-Foundry LIVE 2019
+Foundry LIVE July 2019

-What’s on offer:
+What’s on offer

 Get to know our creative leaders

 Matt’s bigger than life personality for the creative industry is undeniable.
 With his drive and clear vision, he has run The Design Conference for nearly 10 years.
 Featuring artists, directors and founders from the world’s most sought after companies, Matt launched this event with the goal of making world-class Design Philosophy affordable and accessible for next-generation creatives.

 You wouldn’t think a career as a professional baseball player would result in the creation of a Creative Conference, but Matt isn’t your usual design graduate.
 He also runs his own creative studio (Analogue Digital Agency) where he is the Director of Experience Design.

 Mirella Marie is the founder and Creative Director of Vertigo, an internationally recognised brand design studio, and founder and Director of Womentor, a global mentorship program for women in graphic design.
 She has worked across Australia and North America with global brands including ANZ, The Age, Audi, Hieroglyphics Records, Sea Shepherd, Volvo, and WWF.

 Mirella has spoken at design festivals, industry events, and educational institutions; her work has been published in international books and magazines, and exhibited in the National Museum of Contemporary Art in Bucharest, Romania.
 As a woman in design leadership and a child of immigrants, she is an advocate for equality, diversity, and inclusion in design.

 Mirella is also a criminologist at RMIT University’s Innocence Initiative where she investigates claims of wrongful conviction in the Australian justice system.
 She believes in why before how and is passionate about identity in both people and design.